 At the beginning of their story the tourist season is slowing down and so are bookings for performances.
 This makes Salto nervous.
 He and Ubba have and had several discussions over this.
 After an argument Ubba cuts Salto off with the words: ‘Find a project!’
 And that remark sets something big in motion.

 The story arc will be in four graphic novels.
-I’ve set up crowdfunding campaigns to print and publish the comics myself.
+I’ve set up crowdfunding campaigns to print and publish the comics in Dutch myself.

 In the first part we get to know all main characters.
 We see how Salto gets triggered in pursuing his dreams.
 The first book ends with Salto wishing to set up a Bearlesque Talent Show.